hstojic/rmarkdown-rmeetup-2012/README.md

 # Overview of repository

-The video for this talk can be [viewed here on YouTube](http://youtu.be/XqzHnYLr5BE).
+The video can be [viewed here on YouTube](http://youtu.be/XqzHnYLr5BE).

 This repository includes the files related to the talk: